 Major legislation on asbestos abatement and tort reform have been considered at the federal level.

 There are two main federal agencies in charge of enforcing asbestos abatement legislation: The U.S. Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA).

 The EPA and OSHA were instrumental in the evolution of asbestos abatement litigation.
 Both agencies deal with workers who often come into contact with asbestos.

 However, one of the biggest threats to those unfairly injured by asbestos exposure is the Furthering Asbestos Claims Transparency (FACT) Act.

 It would require asbestos trusts to publicly disclose information about the settlement terms between trusts and claimants.
 Current state and federal laws consider these negotiations private and confidential.
 They are not currently subject to discovery or admissible in court cases.

 By the 1930s, medical evidence had already linked asbestos exposure with deadly diseases.
-Although asbestos manufacturers knew about the early evidence, many of them did not warn workers or the public about the dangers and potential future health issues.
+Asbestos manufacturers knew about the early evidence.
+Many of them did not warn workers or the public about the dangers and potential future health issues.
 Routine use of asbestos in construction and industrial products continued.

-Because asbestos related diseases do not surface until decades after exposure, the health hazards created by this exposure did not receive widespread public attention until the late 1960s and the 1970s.
-That is when victims increasingly filed lawsuits against asbestos manufacturers for their injuries, claiming those manufacturers knowingly made them sick.
+Asbestos-related diseases do not surface until decades after exposure, so the health hazards did not receive widespread public attention until the 1960s and 1970s.
 Soon, the health risks of asbestos were too big to hide.